cd-con/keys-bot/README.md

 Hotfix from 05/04/2020

 What's new?

-*Removed my VK token :)
+-Removed my VK token :)
-*Add token is setting.py
+-Add token is setting.py
-*Code optimization
+-Code optimization